iArcanic/irsm-cw1/risk-analysis-report.md

 ## 4.5 R5 mitigation – Weak administrator passwords

+Multi-factor authentication (MFA) should be enforced for all accounts and interfaces provided administrative access including domain controller logins to provide additional proof.
+Provision Privileged Access Management (PAM) solutions can serve as a secure password vault for administrator accounts.
+There should also be continuous scans for all password hashes across all systems within the infrastructure to pinpoint any weak credentials in active use – used in conjunction with strict password policies enforced by the company.
+The attack surface can be further reduced by disabling Windows file share mappings, which can easily help an attacker traverse and map a data flow.
+Also limiting endpoint workstations that host developer tools, such as debuggers and compilers – attackers may potentially load exploits via those applications.

 ## 4.6 R6 mitigation – Unpatched network devices

 # 5 Future recommendations